lapps/org.lappsgrid.examples/README.md

     }
 ```

 This is only an example.
 Typically services will generate this metadata at compile time or when the service is first launched.
 The metadata can then be efficiently cached for `getMetadata()` method.
-See `WhitespaceTokenizer.java` source file for the caching example.
-The example code generates metadata while the class is initialized.
+See [`WhitespaceTokenizer.java`](https://github.com/lapps/org.lappsgrid.examples/blob/step3/src/main/java/org/lappsgrid/example/WhitespaceTokenizer.java) source file for the full caching example.
+The example code generates metadata using [option #1](#option-1-using-metadata-module).

 # Up Next